top of page

 Fellow on Legal Studies and Government

-Ishika Modi, a sophomore at Los Altos High School, is dedicated to exploring sustainable solutions through policy initiatives.
+Ishika Modi, a junior at Los Altos High School, is dedicated to exploring sustainable solutions through policy initiatives.
 Ishika currently serves as the Vice President of Mock Trial, Novice PF Co-Captain for Debate, Fundraising Commissioner for LAHS Student Athlete Leadership Team, Leadership Member for BEAM (Business, Entrepreneurship, and Math), and volunteers with Girls on the Run.
 She has interned with Acterra and the Santa Clara Green Business Department.
 Additionally, she runs for LAHS’s state-champion varsity cross-country and track teams.
 Ishika aspires to pursue a career in public service and policy.

 1701627413790_edited.jpg